wing5wong/artisan-whs-static/source/_news/2020-08-23_university-student-bringing-party-event-business-to-hometown-after-successful-2020-despite-covid-19.md

 Despite the disruptions caused by Covid-19, 2020 has been a success for Parkes, allowing her to expand the business to Dunedin and Whanganui.

-Her sister, **Grace**, will be running the Dunedin branch and friends, **Teagan Tapa and Delaney Mason**, will be running the Whanganui operation.
+Her sister, **Grace**, will be running the Dunedin branch and friends, **Teagan Tapa and Delaney Mason** (all former WHS students), will be running the Whanganui operation.

 GLOWNZ was born and inspired when Parkes' sister Grace was turning 21 a couple of years ago and they were looking for styling options for her birthday party.